Willard Keith: Biography

 During the November offensive, a period known as "Critical November" to the allied forces for its importance to the larger campaign in the Pacific theater, the Marines launched a coordinated assault using air, ground and maritime forces against a Japanese stronghold at Kokumbona.
 On November 2, during the Fourth Battle of the Matanikau, the Marines pushed the Japanese forces to the beach near Point Cruz.
 That afternoon, Captain Keith led his company against a Japanese strong-point that was entrenched on high ground and concealed by heavy jungle growth.
 The defending Japanese forces were reinforced with heavy machine guns.
 Realizing that neither mortar nor artillery fire could reach the Japanese positions, determined to evict the Japanese, Keith initiated successive bayonet and hand grenade charges in the face of heavy fire.
 The Marines under his leadership continued the attack and drove the Japanese forces from their stronghold.
 Although the Japanese forces were annihilated, Keith was struck in the head by a bullet and killed instantly.
 During the battle, he was interred near the Matanikau River and he is listed as unaccounted for.
 Later, Colonel Merritt A. Edson, the commander of 5th Marine Regiment and recipient of the Medal of Honor, said he took pride in the type of leadership displayed in Captain Keith.

 For his heroic actions, Captain Willard W. Keith, Jr. posthumously received the Navy Cross for a "grim determination and aggressive devotion to duty" in keeping with the "highest traditions of the naval service."
 The 1st Marine Division (Reinforced) – of which the 2nd Battalion, 5th Marines was a part – received the Presidential Unit Citation.

+Keith was survived by his wife, Peggy Keith, who was an artist for the Los Angeles Times.

+Navy Cross citation

 Namesakes

-The destroyer escort USS Willard Keith (DE-754) was named for him, but was cancelled during construction in 1943.
-Another destroyer escort, USS Willard Keith (DE-314) then was named for him, but in 1944 also was cancelled during construction.
-Finally, USS Willard Keith (DD-775), an Allen M. Sumner-class destroyer, was named in his honor as a recognized war hero.
-The destroyer was in commission from 1944 to 1972.
+The destroyer escort USS Willard Keith (DE-754) was named for him, but was cancelled during construction in 1943.ref name=DANFS-775/> Another destroyer escort, USS Willard Keith (DE-314) then was named for him, but in 1944 was also cancelled during construction.
+Finally, USS Willard Keith (DD-775), an Allen M. Sumner-class destroyer, was named in his honor as a recognized war hero.ref name=DANFS-775/> The destroyer was in commission from 1944 to 1972.

 The "Willard Memorial Terrace" garden was dedicated to him in the Main Quad at Stanford University.
 The Captain Willard W. Keith Detachment of the Marine Corps League in Beverley Hills, California was named after him.
 There is also a memorial for him at the Manila American Cemetery.

-Two Willard W. Keith, Jr. Fellowships in the Humanities were endowed at Harvey Mudd College in Claremont, California in 1968 by Mr. and Mrs. Willard Keith in honor of their son.
+Two Willard W. Keith, Jr. Fellowships in the Humanities were endowed at Harvey Mudd College in Claremont, California, in 1968 by Mr. and Mrs. Willard Keith, Sr. in honor of their son.